 Treasuries rose in the longest streak of weekly gains in more than 13 years, as Greece failed to form a unity government, increasing concern Europe’s debt crisis is worsening.

 Ten-year yields dropped for an eighth week, close to a three-month low, as a $2 billion trading loss at JPMorgan Chase & Co.
-(JPM) boosted demand for safe assets.
+(JPM:US) boosted demand for safe assets.
 Thirty-year bonds gained as wholesale inflation declined last month and the Federal Reserve bought $1.8 billion of longer-term securities.

 “The appetite for U.S. Treasury paper is immense,” said Paul Montaquila, head of fixed-income trading in San Ramon, California, at Bank of The West, a unit of BNP Paribas SA.
 “Europe is a dysfunctional family.
 Every time rates get to specific levels, the buying is incredibly strong.”